Tips for Eating Healthy on a Budget

 Buy frozen and canned fruits and vegetables.

 Buying frozen and canned fruits and vegetables is a great idea all year round.
 They tend to be less expensive, and a great way to limit food waste.
-Frozen fruits and veggies are a nutritious alternative to fresh products.
+Frozen fruits and veggies are an alternative to fresh products, and have many of the same nutrients as fresh fruits and vegetables.

-Avoid buying snack size, single serve items or pre-prepared items.
+If you have a tight budget, try to avoid buying snack size, single serve or pre-prepared items.

 Look for less expensive cuts of meat or larger packages.